 - Complete a New Student Application.

 - After you’ve completed your application, the Admissions Office will forward you an Application Addendum which requests your financial statements.
 This addendum confirms that you have the financial means to support your attendance at USF for one year.
-All supporting documents must be in English and notarized.
+All supporting documents must be in English.

 - Forward us your secondary and post-secondary transcripts.
-All transcripts must be in English and notarized by school officials.
-Your transcripts will also need to be processed through World Education Services, and you will need to order a course-by-course report.
+All transcripts must be in English and signed by school officials.
+Your transcripts may also need to be processed through World Education Services.

-- After being accepted to the University of Sioux Falls, the Admissions Office will issue you an I-20 Form.
+- After being accepted to the University of Sioux Falls, the Office of International Education will issue you an I-20 Form.
 This form is necessary for you to apply for a Visa to study in the United States.

-- As an international student, the complete list of documents you will need to acquire before enrolling in classes at USF is as follows: passport and attached I-94, Visa (F1 status), I-20 and health insurance card from your home country.
+- As an international student, the complete list of documents you will need to acquire before enrolling in classes at USF is as follows: passport and attached I-94, Visa (F1 status), and I-20.

 International Student Orientation